E1Bos/VALocker/README.md

 ### 🖥️ GUI

-- User friendly GUI for easy interaction.
+- User-friendly GUI for easy interaction.
 - Support for easy-to-modify custom themes.
 - Can be run as an executable, no Python installation required.